-The review findings also demonstrate how little data the DfE, Ofsted and providers have on the number of learners who speak languages other than English.
-Apart from DfE-published data on 19+ discrete ESOL provision, no data are collected on ESOL learners on FES provision (e.g., the enrolment, retention, achievement, and progress of learners on 16-18 discrete ESOL and mainstream study programmes and T levels; adult provision such as vocational training, employability provision, and access to HE provision; apprenticeships; and programmes for learners with high needs).
+The review findings also demonstrate how little data the DfE, Ofsted, and providers have on the number of learners who speak languages other than English.
+Apart from DfE-published data on 19+ discrete ESOL provision, no data are collected on ESOL learners on further education provision (e.g., the enrolment, retention, achievement, and progress of learners on 16-18 discrete ESOL and mainstream study programmes and T levels; adult provision such as vocational training, employability provision, and access to higher education provision; apprenticeships; and programmes for learners with high needs).
 This means that Government departments, funding bodies, providers, and Ofsted do not know what provision ESOL learners attend.
 They are also not able to review the planning and delivery of programmes or to monitor and inspect their quality of delivery, and how well learners progress to other types of provision and find employment.
 In a nutshell, policymakers are unable to consider the skills and needs of people whose first language is not English.

-1.1 The number of ESOL learners on FES provision
+1.1 The number of ESOL learners on further education and skills provision

-The lack of data is a major issue as the number of second language speakers on FES provision is considerable.
+The lack of data is a major issue as the number of second language speakers on further education and skills provision is considerable.
 For example, further education colleges in metropolitan areas have stated that the number of second language speakers on programmes is over 50%.
-But rural areas often also have higher numbers of second language speakers than one might expect, because of resettlement programmes, accommodation scarcity, and cost in major cities, or because second language speakers work for local employers (e.g., in hospitality, agriculture or manufacturing).
+But rural areas often also have higher numbers of second language speakers than one might expect, because of resettlement programmes, accommodation scarcity, and cost in major cities, or because second language speakers work for local employers (e.g., in hospitality, agriculture, or manufacturing).

-According to the 2021 Census data for England and Wales, 5.1 million people self-identified as not having English as their first language: 2.7 million females and 2.4 million males.
+According to the 2021 Census data for England and Wales, 5.1 million people identified as not having English as their first language: 2.7 million females and 2.4 million males.
 Of these, 77% of women and 83% of men indicate that they speak English well or very well; 19% of females and 15% of males that they do not speak English well; and 4% of females and 2% of males that they do not speak English at all.
 This indicates that over 1 million, 621,000 females and 414,000 males, could not speak English well or at all, a substantial increase from the 726,000 recorded in 2011.
+Importantly, 35% of people who are new to English or at the early stages of English language acquisition are UK nationals.
 The Census data are self-reported and the number of adults needing language provision in England and Wales may in fact be much higher.
 There is also evidence that second and third generations born in the UK may lack sufficient English language skills to handle day-to-day communication and find employment beyond casual work.